wesovilabs/gherkinize/README.md

 ## Purpose

-The purpose of this project is mainly help people to write **Gherkin scenarios** correctly.
+The purpose of this project is mainly helping people to write **Gherkin scenarios** correctly.

 ## Getting Started